Johan-Lagrange/CrystalViewer/README.md

 I want to thank Mark Holtkamp (who runs a site with similar function, [smorf.nl](https://smorf.nl)) specifically, whose help and direction are what made this project possible.
 Below are two resources linked from him that were invaluable in this project.
 His viewer has more features than this, and runs in the browser.
 The project primarily uses this algorithm from ["Computing and drawing crystal shapes"(1979) by Eric Dowty](http://www.minsocam.org/ammin/AM65/AM65_465.pdf)
-Functions for symmetry groups are from here: https://www.cryst.ehu.es/cryst/get_point_genpos.html
+Functions for symmetry groups are from here: https://www.cryst.ehu.es/cryst/get_point_genpos.html This project uses the [godot-dockable-container](https://github.com/gilzoide/godot-dockable-container) plugin by gilzoide for its GUI

 # How do I use it?
 1. Select your crystal's symmetry group.
 This determines what the unit cell will look like, as well as what symmetry operations will be applied to the given face normals.
 	1a (Optional) Modify the unit cell to the specific values that fit your crystal.
-Shape classes have built in values (a = b != c, for example) but the numbers I have chosen are arbitrary.
+Shape classes have built in requirements (a = b != c, for example) but the numbers I have chosen are arbitrary.
 2. Input the initial miller indices / face normals of the crystal.
 This dictates what direction a crystal face is oriented towards.
 These initial faces will then be copied according to the selected shape class.
 	Note: Normally, the normal vector of a face only corresponds to its miller indices in a cubic crystal system (All axes at 90 degrees and same length), but as we transform the unit cell AFTER the calculations are done, we can use the miller indices as a normal directly.
 # What are symmetry groups, axial lengths/interaxial angles, and miller indices?